-The blessing and the curse of Google Adwords is that you can spend whatever amount you want.
-Adwords lets you set your maximum budget, with no minimum daily ad spend.
+The blessing and the curse of PPC marketing campaign is that you can spend whatever amount you want.
+Google Adwords lets you set your maximum budget, with no minimum daily ad spend.
 So if you want to spend exactly $823.47 a month and not a penny more, you can.
-So the real question is: how much should you spend on Google Adwords?
+So the real question is: how much should you spend on Google Adwords campaign?

-Each industry, business, and ad is different, but there are multiple factors that can help you determine a reasonable budget for Google Adwords, including:
+Each industry, business, and ad is different, but there are multiple factors that can help you determine a reasonable budget for PPC marketing, including:

 - Your estimated CPC –Google provides tools to estimate your cost per click (CPC) for your business and keywords, which can give you a rough benchmark of what to expect.